Roman Romulo: 2016 Senate bid

+Due to limited term for running in congress.
 Romulo ran for a seat in the Senate during 2016 election under the Partido Galing at Puso, a coalition of senators, Grace Poe and Francis Escudero, for presidential and vice-presidential election, and their line-up for Senate election.
 He filed his Certificate of Candidacy (COC) at the Commission on Elections office in Palacio del Gobernador, Intramuros, Manila on October 14, 2015.
 He said he aims to create a “strong middle class” by promoting higher education and lowering income tax rates.
 He was also endorsed by Davao City Mayor Rodrigo Duterte, who won the presidential election.
 Romulo, however, didn't win the race and was ranked 22nd on the tally.
 His sister, Mons, who ran in Pasig's at-large congressional district and lost to Richard Eusebio, said in her Instagram post that their family will remain a helping hand in Pasig and the country despite losing the elections.

+Return to House of Representatives (2019-present)

+Romulo ran in Pasig's lone district during the 2019 election as an independent with the support of incoming mayor Vico Sotto.
+Both of them won.

 Personal life

-Romulo married politician and television host Shalani Soledad at 17:00 PST on January 22, 2012, at St. Benedict Church in Ayala Westgrove Heights, Silang, Cavite.
+Romulo married politician and television host Shalani Soledad on January 22, 2012, at St. Benedict Church in Ayala Westgrove Heights, Silang, Cavite.
 Romulo was a member judge on Metrobank Foundation's Search for Outstanding Teachers (SOT) in 2014.
 In 2015, PeopleAsia's Magazine named him as one of the Men Who Matter awardees.